-This is the default view for in-depth analysis and editing of one song.
-After viewing your initial analytics, you can make edits and re-upload the song to see if your ranking increases and where your frisson scores change.
+SONG VIEW: This is the default view for analyzing one song.
+You can make edits and re-upload the song to see whether your scores improve and where frisson is likely to occur for listeners.

-This features lets you compare up to four mixes of a song.
-The view supports synced play and toggling between tracks just like a DAW.
+MIX VIEW: This features lets you compare up to four mixes and supports synced play and toggling just like a DAW.
 Creative teams use this view to help avoid the common problem of “going past” the best mix of a song.

-This feature enables users to compare up to 20 songs at a time.
-A&R teams use this view to scout new talent and to decide which tracks to cut as singles off of new albums from in-house talent.
+A&R VIEW: This feature enables users to compare up to 20 songs at a time.
+A&R teams use this view to assess albums and decide which tracks to cut as singles.

 Frisson Analytics: The set of metrics outlined below that together provides a new way to assess and compare mixes, songs, and albums.